xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Anonymous Checkout

 X-Cart allows anonymous or guest checkout for your customers.
 This means that if a customer is not registered in your store they don't need to create an account and can proceed to checkout specifying an email only.
-During checkout unregistered customers will need to specify shipping and billing address, choose the preferred devilery and payment method.
+During checkout unregistered customers will need to specify shipping and billing address, choose the preferred delivery and payment method.
 X-Cart allows to place an order only when all the fields are filled in properly.

 {% note info %}
 When the shipping and billing address info is not specified, X-Cart calculates taxes and delivery costs and displays this info to the buyers based on the default customer address predefined in the store.